DelphiPackageManager/DPM/docs/package-signing.md

 ### Path traversal

-Manifest paths are validated against absolute paths, drive letters, `..` escapes, and non-canonical separators before any file is written to disk.
+Manifest paths are validated against absolute paths, drive letters, `..` escapes, and non-canonical separators and normalised before any file is written to disk.

 ### Hash algorithm agility and downgrade resistance